 Small businesses are targeted by scammers not solely to steal the business' electronic data, but also to access larger sets of data held by those with whom you do business.
-According to the U.S. Small Business Administration, nearly 20 percent of small businesses become victims of cyber crime and many of those businesses never fully recover from the attack.
+Small Businesses are often targeted due to weaker cybersecurity measures compared to larger companies, and can result in significant data breaches, reputation damage and business closure.